Fliplet/fliplet-cli/docs/Data-Source-Hooks.md

 ---

-### Process a field value
+### Manipulate a string

-In addition to hook properties, configuring a hook to run operations support the following parameter:
+In addition to hook properties, configuring a hook to manipulate strings support the following parameter:

 - `payload`: object where each key represents the field name to run the operation on, and the value is an array of operations to run.